-The data presented in table 9 revealed that most of the farmers showed their interest towards crop diversification with maize with the fact that 'MSP of maize crop should be increased and procurement of produce may be ensured by the Govt.' which ranked first, followed by 'crop diversification gives an idea how one crop can replace the other crop in the system', 'The scheme 'Mera Pani Meri Virasat' is proved helpful in crop diversification of paddy with maize', Govt. should provide monitory benefit/support to enhance the crop diversification, 'Knowledge regarding maize production practices promote crop diversification from paddy crop', 'Rice being more remunerative crop, it is difficult to diversify it with maize', 'Crop diversification teaches us to utilize available resources in efficient manner', 'Farmers awareness regarding sustainable use of resources help in promoting the crop diversification', 'Crop diversification with maize increase soil fertility', 'Proper drying and threshing of maize will be helpful in crop diversification' and 'Fall army worm in maize deteriorate the quality of maize which demote the crop diversification from paddy with maize' thereby which ranked second, third, fourth, fifth, sixth, seventh, eighth, ninth and tenth, respectively.
+The data presented in table 9 revealed that most of the farmers showed their interest towards crop diversification with maize, against the backdrop with the fact that 'MSP of maize crop should be increased and procurement of produce may be ensured by the Governmentt.' which ranked first, followed by 'crop diversification gives an idea of how one crop can replace the other crop in the system', 'The scheme 'Mera Pani Meri Virasat' is proven to be dependent in crop diversification of paddy with maize'.
+GovernmentGovt. should provide incentives or subsidiaries monitory benefit/support to enhance the crop diversification, 'Knowledge regarding maize production practices promote crop diversification from paddy crop', 'Rice being more remunerative crop, it is difficult to diversify it with maize', 'Crop diversification teaches us to utilize available resources in efficient manner', 'Farmers awareness regarding sustainable use of resources help in promoting the crop diversification', 'Crop diversification with maize increase soil fertility', 'Proper drying and threshing of maize will be helpful in crop diversification' and 'Fall army worm in maize deteriorate the quality of maize which demote the crop diversification from paddy with maize' thereby which ranked second, third, fourth, fifth, sixth, seventh, eighth, ninth and tenth, respectively.

-The table 9 further also reported that 'Government should give insurance to recommended crop diversification', 'Diversification of paddy with maize is risk for small farmers', Only big farmers can adopt crop diversification with maize crop', 'Risk bearing ability of a farmer decide the crop diversification', 'There is big risk in adoption of maize crop in water lodged areas', 'Govt. assistance of Rs.
-7000/- is less as compared to economic loss due to fall armyworm in maize', 'Productivity of maize as compared to rice decide the adoption or rejection in crop diversification' and 'Profit is the prime concern for farmer rather than food and fodder quality through crop diversification with maize', and which ranked XI, XII, XIII, XIV, XV, XVI and XVII, respectively were of the attitude of the farmers towards crop diversification of paddy with maize.
+The table 9 further also reported that the 'Government should give insurance to recommended crop diversification', 'Diversification of paddy with maize is risk for small farmers', Only big farmers can adopt crop diversification with maize crop', 'Risk bearing ability of a farmer decide the crop diversification', 'There is big risk in adoption of maize crop in water lodged areas', 'Government's Govt. assistance of Rs.
+7000/- is less, as compared to economic loss due to the fall of armyworm on in maize', 'Productivity of maize, as compared to rice decide the adoption or rejection in crop diversification' and 'Profit is the prime concern for farmer rather than food and fodder quality through crop diversification with maize', and which ranked XI, XII, XIII, XIV, XV, XVI and XVII, respectively were of the attitude of the farmers towards crop diversification of paddy with maize.
 The diversification with maize is a need of the time because of depleting water resource in paddy -wheat areas.